 Mike: Dillon, a u-joint failure can be costly and strand you in a heartbeat.
 I recommend replacing them all and not worry about it for another 110k miles.
 Most of your labor is paid by doing the first one, so when the driveshaft is on the bench, go ahead and replace the others. -MH

 Kevin writes: I have a 2004 Chevrolet Truck with 102k miles.
 I have a pulse in the brake pedal when stopping.
 I was told it was warped front rotors, but I have replaced the front rotors twice with no change in the problem.
 I have also put on a new master cylinder without making any difference.
 It is getting expensive, Help!

 Mike: Kevin, a pulse in the break pedal tells me the problem comes from the REAR rotors.
 Have someone check the runout on the rotor to confirm the diagnosis.
 I’m sure you will find your problem there.

 Here is a tip: With holiday travel happening this week, be sure to travel safely.
 One of the best ways is to that is to have your vehicle checked before you leave.
 Don’t let an unexpected failure leave you stranded.
-Get your regular service department to check your fluids, tires, belts, hoses, and brakes.
+Get your regular service department or auto repair shop to check your fluids, tires, belts, hoses, and brakes.
 That way if you find a problem, it can be repaired by someone you trust, not someone that happens to be working during the holiday weekend. -Mike

 I invite you to listen to my radio program on Saturday mornings from 10:00-1:00 (new time!) on KGOW 1560 “The Game.”
 The show is called “In Wheel Time.”
 You can also listen live on our website: www.inwheeltime.com.
 I also encourage you to “like” us on facebook under www.facebook.com/InWheelTime Thanks!